Orange City has a population of 12,335 and its own distinctive personality. It is located on U.S. Highway 17 between DeBary and DeLand.

 It prospered at first until the Great Freeze of 1894-1895 destroyed the orange groves.

-The first significant home in the city was the Thursby house, built in the 1850s on Blue Spring Fun.
+The first significant home in the city was the Thursby House, built in the 1850s on Blue Spring Run.
 It was replaced by a larger home in 1872 which still stands as part of Blue Spring State Park.